GrammaTech/functional-trees/notes/attrs.md

 cdr of the list.
 Special attribute functions will be defined that take the parent node, the child slot name, and the cons cell (or null) as required arguments (along with what optional arguments are needed.)

+## Persistent Attributes

+It may be useful to make some attributes persistent: that is, they would carry over to a new version of a tree in a new context.
+This may be a special case of incrementalization, or it may be orthogonal.

+TODO: think about the design issues for these attributes.

+## Lazy Attributes

+As designed, attributes are computed eagerly (for downward flowing information, by invoking functions on the root) and then retrieved from a cache.
+It might also be useful to reverse this flow, computing things on an as-needed basis.

+TODO: consider how lazy attributes could fit into this scheme.

 ## Example